 - Edible vegetable arrangement: Skewers of fresh vegetables look great and offer guests an easy way to dip veggies.

-- Yogurt parfaits: Offer guests a variety of yogurt flavors, some homemade granola, and a few varieties of berries so they can create a parfait.
+- Yogurt parfaits: Offer guests a selection of yogurt, some homemade granola, and a few varieties of berries so they can create a parfait.
+For a fun baby-specific flair, use blueberry yogurt or toppings if the baby will be a boy and opt for strawberry or raspberry for a girl.

 - Quinoa Confetti Salad: Mixing this super food with crunchy veggies and a light dressing will give guests a blast of flavor in a healthy way.